- Page Content

 How Much Does a Firefighter Make in Jacksonville?

-According to City of Jacksonville’s official website, firefighters in Florida draw an annual base salary of $33,384.
+According to the US Bureau of Labor Statistics’ official website, firefighters in Florida draw an annual mean salary of $53,480.
+Below are the top 5 paying states in the US for this occupation in 2021.

 Source: US Bureau of Labor Statistics